Texting While Driving Accident Lawsuit

 Texting while driving accidents pose a major safety threat to society.
 Pedestrians and drivers alike are at serious risk of injury and death due to increasing distraction-affected crashes.
-In 2013, over 3000 deaths were caused by distraction-affected crashes many of which were the result of texting while driving accidents.
+In 2013, over 3000 deaths were caused by distraction-affected crashes many of which were because of texting while driving accidents.
 An additional 424,000 people were also injured as a result of these distraction-affected crashes and accidents.

-When a driver takes his eyes off the road and texts while driving, the average time spent taking their eyes off the road is 4 to 5 seconds.
+When a driver takes his eyes off the road and texts while driving, the average time spent taking their eyes off the road is four to five seconds.
 When traveling at a rate of 55 mph, the distance traveled is enough to cover the entire length of a football field.
 Texting while driving accidents and deaths inevitably occur when someone chooses to behave in a reckless manner endangering the lives of other drivers, bike riders, and pedestrians sharing the roads.
 Distracted driving is an epidemic across the country resulting in 3129 deaths in 2014 alone.

 Common Forms of Distracted Driving from Smart Phone use:

 If you or your loved ones have suffered a severe and debilitating injury or death caused by an accident due to texting while driving or distracted driving, the Willis Law Firm is here to help you get the compensation you may be entitled to.
-The need for legal representation is needed to help secure the evidence, investigate the accident, interview witnesses, gather the police reports, cell phone records and other critical evidence needed to win the lawsuit for the clients.
+The need for legal representation is needed to help secure the evidence, investigate the accident, interview witnesses, gather the police reports, cell phone records, and other critical evidence needed to win the lawsuit for the clients.

 David P. Willis is board certified as a personal injury trial law specialist.
 We represent families in distracted driving accidents across the United States.
 For almost 40 years, we’ve put in a lot of effort to get the best results for our clients, and we’ll do the same for you.
 Call us at 1-800-883-9858 to tell us your story.